pts/tinyveracrypt/README.txt

 Q14.
 Can tinyveracrypt create and encrypted volume with plaintext volume label and/or UUID, recognized by blkid?
 """""""""""""""""""""""""""""""""""""""
-Not out-of-the-box, but it is easy to add this feature using set_jfs_id.py.

-As a workaround, you can use

-  $ ./tinyveracrypt.py init --mkfat=2K --fat-label=... --fat-uuid=... ...
-RAWDEVICE

-, but the FAT filesystem has only a short (4-byte) UUID.

-For filesystems reiserfs and btrfs, adding a volume label (16 bytes maximum) and a full-width UUID (16 bytes) will be possible without using extra disk space (using set_jfs_id.py in a tricky way).
-For filesystems ext2, ext3 and ext4 extra disk space has to be used (except possibly with a fake 1K FAT filesystem).

-tinyveracrypt can create a VeraCrypt encrypted volume with a fake LUKS header containing an unencrypted UUID (recognized by blkid in util-linux and Busybox):
+tinyveracrypt can create a VeraCrypt or TrueCrypt encrypted volume with a fake LUKS header containing an unencrypted UUID (recognized by blkid in util-linux and Busybox):

   $ ./tinyveracrypt.py init --fake-luks-uuid=random RAWDEVICE